Spectral ergodic Banach problem and flat polynomials: Introduction

-Kahane's result has been strengthened by J. Beck who proves that the ultraflat polynomials exist from the class of polynomials of degree $n$ whose coefficients are $400$th roots of unity \cite{Beck}.
+Afterwards, J. Beck proved that one can obtain a positive answer to Littlewood question \eqref{Littlewood1} by producing a sequence of polynomials from the class of polynomials of degree $n$ whose coefficients are $400$th roots of unity \cite{Beck}.
 J. Beck's construction is essentially based on the random construction of Kahane.\\

 Since then, it was a long standing problem to obtain effective construction of ultraflat polynomials until solved very recently by Bombieri and Bourgain \cite{Bom}.
 For a deeper treatment on the Kahane ultraflat polynomials, we refer the reader to \cite{Queffelec}. \\